UC3Music/songbook-tools/README.md

-   --input INPUT        specify the path of the default song (input) directory --output OUTPUT      specify the (output) pdf file [without extension] --template TEMPLATE  specify the LaTeX template file [specifies language, etc] --manifest MANIFEST  [optional] specify the path of a file-avoiding manifest file --yes [YES]          [optional] accept all, skip all queries
+   --input INPUT        specify the path of the default song (input) directory --output OUTPUT      specify the (output) pdf file [without extension] --template TEMPLATE  specify the LaTeX template file [specifies language, etc] --manifest MANIFEST  specify the path of a file-avoiding manifest file --yes [YES]          accept all, skip all queries
    ```

 - [song-directory-transpose.py](song-directory-transpose.py) - Given a directory composed by minimally markuped songs, create a new directory with transposed chords (by number of semitones and/or capo/drop removal).
 Parameters (all optional, complementary to CLI queries):